LeonidSavtchenko/Arachne/README.md

 ## Installation.

-### There are 5 versions of ARACHNE.
+### There are 4 versions of ARACHNE.
 Each version has its own parameters of installation.

 1. "Demo-version" - contains executables and the directory Core, to create and to compute networks on a cluster with a preinstalled kernel.
 These executables were compiled in MATLAB version 8.1.0.604 (R2013a).
 To run them on a local computer where this version of MATLAB is not installed (or the computer does not have any version of Matlab), user has to install corresponding version of MATLAB Runtime (R2013a).
 It is a free package that can be downloaded from the next webpage:    https://www.mathworks.com/products/compiler/mcr/.
 The entire contents of Demo-version must be copied and installed anywhere on the local computer.
 To run GUI of ARACHNE the executable START_Arachne.exe must be activated.
 (See Manual.docx for details)

-2. "ExamplePLOS" contains files with the input parameters to reproduce the results shown in Figures of manuscript.
-Each figure corresponds to the data file.
-The data can be reproduced using the demo version of ARACHNE from "Demo-version".

-3. "Full-version" contains two directories  "host" and "worker>"  for installation ARACHNE for any cluster operating under Linux/Windows and any host computer operating under Windows and with preinstalled MatLab.
+2. "Full-version" contains two directories  "host" and "worker>"  for installation ARACHNE for any cluster operating under Linux/Windows and any host computer operating under Windows and with preinstalled MatLab.

-4. "MatLab version" contains only "host" files with MatLab codes and the bat-files that control the communication between host computers and the preinstalled cluster.
+3. "MatLab version" contains only "host" files with MatLab codes and the bat-files that control the communication between host computers and the preinstalled cluster.
 This catalogue can be downloaded on any place of host computer operating under Windows.
 The file Readme.md has a detail instruction about a set of related steps of working with the soft.

-5. "Mobile-version" contains files for the mobile device operating under Mobile OS.
+4. "Mobile-version" contains files for the mobile device operating under Mobile OS.
 The cluster is preinstalled.